Dead & Buried: Production

+According to Sherman, Ronald Shusett approached him one day at home about wanting to work with him, having loved Death Line enough to get his address through a mutual friend.
+He approached him with a pile of scripts to read and one of them was Dead & Buried, which he stated he liked "two thirds of it", save for the explanation about the body resurrection.
+Apparently, Shusett agreed with this while O'Bannon did not, which led to the latter separating himself from the film.
+The success of Shusett and Bannon's script for Alien (1979) soon helped get a deal for Dead & Buried to be made; Sherman stated that to him, the film was "clearly an allegory.
+It’s not meant to be taken literally."

-In a 1983 interview with Starburst promoting Blue Thunder, O'Bannon disowned the film, claiming that Shusett had actually written it by himself, but needed O'Bannon's name on the project, promising that he would implement some of O'Bannon's changes.
+In a 1983 interview with Starburst promoting Blue Thunder, Dan O'Bannon disowned the film, claiming that Ronald Shusett had actually written it by himself, but needed O'Bannon's name on the project, promising that he would implement some of O'Bannon's changes.
 Upon seeing the finished film, O'Bannon realised that Shusett had not included his material, but it was too late for him to take his name off the credits.

 The opening shot depicting the central street scene in Potters Bluff was filmed along Lansing Street in Mendocino, California.

 Critical reception

 Rotten Tomatoes reports a 68% approval rating based on 19 reviews, with a weighted average of 6.2/10.

+Gene Siskel disliked the film at the time, calling it a "hideously gruesome thriller", and named it his "dog of the week" on the show Sneak Previews.

+Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said that the film "builds suspense effectively and plays its genuine twists well, so long as you don't ask too many questions of the everyone-is-in-on-it-but-one-person plot."
 Zombiemania: 80 Movies to Die For author Arnold T. Blumberg wrote that Dead & Buried "is another fine homage to the EC Comics style of horror, with a story that also echoes the structure of a classic Rod Serling Twilight Zone episode," adding that the film is "a late-night treat that works best with the lights off and no foreknowledge of what's to come."
-AllMovie wrote, "it's easy to see why Dead and Buried never found a big audience.
+Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, called it a "solidly entertaining picture" and praised the special effects work by Stan Winston.
+Film critic Matt Wavish noted the "feeling of total dread lingering over the whole film" and concluded that "Dead and Buried is a master class in sheer terror."
+Donald Guarisco of AllMovie wrote, "it's easy to see why Dead and Buried never found a big audience.
 It is too plot-heavy for those viewers in search of a shock machine yet too visceral for the viewers who appreciate subtle horror", but complimented its "blend of creepy atmosphere and gruesome shocks."
-Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said that the film "builds suspense effective and plays its genuine twists well, so long as you don't ask too many questions of the everyone-is-in-on-it-but-one-person plot."
-Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, called it a "solidly entertaining picture" and praised the special effects work by Stan Winston.

-Film critic Matt Wavish writes that there is a "feeling of total dread lingering over the whole film" and concludes, "Dead and Buried is a master class in sheer terror."
-Gene Siskel disliked the film, and named it his dog of the week on Siskel & Ebert.